If you step on a nail and have not had a tetanus shot in the last five years, how soon should a person be vaccinated? 24

 Health care providers diagnose tetanus based on a physical exam, looking for tell-tale signs like muscle spasms, stiffness, and pain.
 Laboratory tests are generally inconclusive.
 If someone is suffering from tetanus, treatment can consist of medications like a tetanus antitoxin, which can neutralize any toxin that hasn't yet combined with nerve tissue, or antibiotics, used to fight tetanus bacteria in the body.
 Tetanus has a mortality rate of 25 percent in the United States and 50 percent worldwide.
 This is why prevention via vaccination is so critical — it's easy, relatively cheap, and close to 100 percent effective.
 Almost all cases of tetanus occur in people who've never been immunized or who haven't had a tetanus booster shot within the preceding ten years.

 A tetanus vaccination causes the body to respond to an inactivated form of the tetanus toxin by developing antibodies.
 The vaccine is usually given to children as part of the diphtheria and tetanus (DTaP) shot.
 The DTaP vaccine consists of a series of five shots, typically given in the arm or thigh to children between two months and six years old.
 It is then recommended that adolescents get a booster shot between the ages of 11 and 18, and that adults receive a tetanus booster every ten years.
-It's especially important to make sure your booster is up to date when traveling internationally, as tetanus may be more common and less treatable overseas.
+It's especially critical to make sure your booster is up to date when traveling internationally, as tetanus may be more common and less treatable overseas.